ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Wednesday</h3>Showers and thunderstorms likely before 1pm, then a slight chance of showers and thunderstorms between 1pm and 5pm.
 Mostly
-         cloudy.
-High near 70, with temperatures falling to around 68 in the afternoon.
+         cloudy, with a high near 67.
 North northeast wind around 9 mph.
 Chance of precipitation is 60%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">